Access Services

 Eligibility

-Self-disclosure regarding specific disability is the students’ responsibility.
-If a student believes he/she needs additional services and support, this could be expressed by checking the appropriate statement on the NLC registration form or by informing the Admission’s Officer.
+Self-disclosure regarding specific disabilities is the students’ responsibility.
+If a student believes he/she needs additional services and support, this can be indicated on the NLC registration form or by informing the Admission’s Officer.

 Referrals for Access Services can also be made by other college staff, health professionals or community agencies.